Azure/apim-lab/apim-lab/9-fusiondev/apimanagement-10.md

 nav_order: 1
 ---

+The *premier* Star Wars Fan club is growing and the club officers would like to upgrade from their existing member tracking worksheet to a mobile application that would be available to their members all over the world.
+The members would also like to see information about their favorite Star Wars movies and characters in the application that would update as new shows and movies are released.

-In this exercise, we will be using the Star Wars API in Azure API Management that we created in a previous exercise.
-We will be creating a Power Apps Canvas App that will serve as a member tracking application for the premier Star Wars Fan Club.
-We will use a sample data from an Excel worksheet to provide the information for the fan club members and to generate the application.
-We will then export the Star Wars API from API Management as a Power Platform Custom Connector so that the Canvas App can access real-time Star Wars information.
-For each of the Fan Club members, we can search the Star Wars API character data and show information about their favorite character in the Canvas App.
+In this exercise, you will be using [Star Wars API](https://swapi.dev/) with Azure API Management instance that you created [in part three](https://azure.github.io/apim-lab/apim-lab/3-addingApis/apimanagement-3-1.html) of this lab.
+The Excel worksheet of member profiles will serve as the primary backing data source and will be used to generate a base application.
+You will export the Star Wars API from API Management as a Power Platform Custom Connector so that the Canvas App can access real-time Star Wars character information.
+For each of the Fan Club members, you can then search the Star Wars API character data and show information about their favorite character in the Canvas App.

 *Note: This exercise requires access to Power Apps Premium connectors.
 Sign up for a [free Developer Plan](https://powerapps.microsoft.com/en-us/developerplan/).*

 ### Create a custom connector

-From the existing Star Wars API in Azure API Management, click the ellipsis **...** and select the **Create Power Connector** option to generate a custom connector in your Power Platform environment.
+From the existing Star Wars API Api in Azure API Management, click the ellipsis **...** and select the **Create Power Connector** option to generate a custom connector in your Power Platform environment.

 ![](https://user-images.githubusercontent.com/1610195/134442238-785e77fd-0230-433a-95ab-ac479a1427e6.png)